UK finance minister to court voters with tough welfare rules

 “For the first time, all long term unemployed people who are capable of work will be required to do something in return for their benefits to help them find work,” Osborne will say.

-The ‘Help to Work’ program will cost 300 million pounds and be financed by savings to be announced later in the year.
+The ‘Help to Work’ programme will cost 300 million pounds and be financed by savings to be announced later in the year.

 By tinkering with a welfare system that swallows over a third of his budget, Osborne hopes to win over working voters who polls show support changes to welfare.